 Careers in Mass Communication

-There are numbers of jobs to leverage on in Mass communication, and it is so much that you cannot exhaust them.
-Besides, you don’t need to be a jack of all trade you can choose the one you want to specialise in and brush through others.
+There are a number of jobs to leverage in Mass communication, and there is so much that you cannot exhaust them.
+Besides, you don’t need to be a jack of all trades you can choose the one you want to specialize in and brush through others.

 Skills to Have as a Communicator

-If your pursuit is a career in Mass communication, you will need a five credit in O’levels, GCE or it’s equivalents including English, Mathematics, Literature-in-English and any other.
-You will further need to enrol for UTME and have at least 180.
-However, subjects to take for UTME are English, Literature in English and any other two.
+If your pursuit is a career in Mass communication, you will need five credits in O’levels, GCE, or its equivalents including English, Mathematics, Literature-in-English, and any other.
+You will further need to enroll for UTME and have at least 180.
+However, subjects to take for UTME are English, Literature in English, and any other two.

 Lastly, you will need to get admitted to a tertiary institution and study mass communication for four years.
 Also, you can try to study it outside the country.
 After all of these, you will finally observe the one-year mandatory service.